TilakChad/TilakChad.github.io/index.md

 	<img src = "./include/fill_gap.png">
 </p>

+You might've noticed here, to draw joint you need to have access to direction vector of both lines connecting to it.
+Instead of passing three co-ordinates for each line, we can just pass direction vector at the first co-ordinate of each line.
+Details will be explained in the code.

 ## Almost perfect lines
 The gaps are filled by calculating the point of intersection of line end.
 So when lines are close to parallel, the gap appears more pointed and away from the lines like :